bradgearon/cohesive/Readme.md

 ### The obvious truth exposed

-Its much too easy to forget the basis for our separation of concerns.
 In 2002 the idea of unobtrusive javascript was [conceived](http://www.kryogenix.org/code/browser/aqlists/).
 Internet Explorer 6 was on its way becoming the most widely used browser.
 It followed little standards and is likely one of the worst web browsers in the short history of the internet.
 This idea of unobtrusiveness was developed to mitigate its lack of adherence to standards.

 The [seven identified principles](http://en.wikipedia.org/wiki/Unobtrusive_JavaScript) of unobtrusive javascript: